 Action Step: Google My Business Profile

-On-Site SEO is pretty labor intensive, so lets give you an easy off-site task to kick start your optimization efforts!
+On-Site SEO is pretty labor-intensive, so let me give you an easy off-site task to kick-start your optimization efforts!
 One of the most undervalued assets for your business is your GBM profile.
 Many business owners fail to claim and verify their listing, let alone update it to match their information.
 Yet, this is the primary profile Google uses to determine the legitimacy of your company.
 Here are 3 simple steps to fix your listing.

 Claim and Verify Profile

 To claim your business profile navigate to your google chrome browser and type in your business name into the search.
 If you’ve claimed the business already you will see a blue badge saying you manage the business.
-If not you will have an option to click “own this business?”
+If not you will have the option to click “Own this business?”

 Update Business Information

-Now that you are verified, update your hours of operations, business type, address, phone, email, descriptions (using keywords, services, and location) and any other relevant information including photos.
+Now that you are verified, update your hours of operation, business type, address, phone, email, descriptions (using keywords, services, and location), and any other relevant information including photos.
 The more complete, the better the ranking.